Qualitative Results

 Left: Test-View Rendering | Right: Ground Truth

-From the above results, we find that our model can replicate 3DGS results in the dense and posed setting for a single sequence (object).
-We are also able to perform near equivalently in more difficult settings with little decrease in accuracy including the most difficult setting of sparse and unposed.
+From the above results, we are able to perform nearly equivalently to vanilla 3DGS in more difficult settings with little decrease in accuracy including the most difficult setting of sparse and unposed.
 We also show preliminary results of our model exhibiting the ability to generalize across sequences which Vanilla 3DGS can’t do.
-While the results are blurry here, it is important to note that our model is trained only on 5 different sequences here and scaling to the complete category across the CO3D dataset will help the model learn better 3D priors.
-Moreover, by scaling up the number of Gaussians, which we discuss in the next section, we will start seeing improved renderings for the generalizable case as well.
+While the results are blurry here, our experiments so far have been primarily using only 256 Gaussians.
+By scaling up the number of Gaussians, which we discuss in the next section, we will start seeing improved renderings for the generalizable case as well.

 Quantitative Results